juniorsundarCasual/TGT/vault/volume-5.chapter-395.md

 This was his second chance to say 'No', but the words just refused to escape from his mouth.

-And thus, Shay-Hade, who was recalcitrant towards the entire teaching assignment altogether, ended up teaching nearly the entire Sect how to fight.
+Thus, Shay-Hade, who was recalcitrant towards the entire teaching assignment altogether, ended up teaching nearly the entire Sect how to fight.

 ____

-"I assumed that I would have to test myself fora few more months, years even, to finally get your approval," Rianna said to Jean who had arrived at the training ground with Kili in tow.
+"I assumed that I would have to test myself for a few more months, years even, to finally get your approval," Rianna said to Jean who had arrived at the training ground with Kili in tow.

 "I am not yet convinced," Jean affirmed.
 "But time is of the essence, so I am willing to put my apprehension aside for the time being.
 This doesn't mean I won't be keeping a close eye on the goings on here."

 "Time is of the essence?"
 Rianna questioned.

 "I did some reading about the Universal Panacea Physique," Jean expressed.
-She then turned to Kili and said, "Why don't you take a look at all the equipment there.
+She then turned to Kili and said, "Why don't you take a look at all the equipment there?
 You will be using them soon, so get to know them a little."

-The child nodded and skipping away, leaving the teen and adult alone.
+The child nodded and skipped away, leaving the teen and adult alone.

 "It is best to get started before she hits puberty, which is much earlier for her as she is a girl," Jean highlighted.
-"You see Kili is in a unique position as he physique activated before she started cultivation.
+"You see Kili is in a unique position as her physique activated before she started cultivation.
 Usually, mages begin cultivating after puberty as their mind is able to reason better and question things more deeply.
 A child just believes what they are told most of the time.
 A Universal Panacea Physique that activates after puberty has a tougher time because the mind cannot accept a lot of input as reality without question.
 But for a child, that isn't a problem.
 You see, Kili believes a lot of things unflinchingly, which makes her more adaptive and able to completely take advantage of her physique."

-Jean looked at Kili with a tender gaze and said, "You may find training her to be much easier now, with results becoming evident more quickly, than if we were to start much later."
+Jean looked at Kili with a tender gaze and said, "You may find training her to be much easier now, with results becoming evident more quickly than if we were to start much later."

 "Which is what I've been trying to tell you," Rianna said after a loud clap.